iapyeh/acfinger/userguide.rst

 \ |IMG1|\

-The Typing Counter counts a minute as a working minute or a break minute by a threshold value (default to 5 keypresses).
-For a minute with typing count over the threshold value, it is a working minute.
+The Typing Counter takes a minute as a working minute or a break minute by a threshold value (default to 5 keypresses).
+For a minute with keypress count over the threshold value, it is a working minute.
+Otherwise it is a break minute.

 .. _h372630646e56301561a1a371134181b: